yl3407/hw3/README.md

   `C->A, A->B`

   * What are all the non-trivial functional dependencies in the closure that have  only one attribute on the right side?
+The definition of trivial is a functional dependency where the right hand side is included in the left hand side.
+These are the functional dependencies that are true via reflexivity.
   * What are all the keys of `R`?

 1. (3 points) **Q2.2**: You have a relation `S(A, B, C, D)` and functional dependencies